codeface-io/SwiftObserver/readme.md

 - Super easy to understand and use
 - Remove observer from all observables with 1 function call
 - No cancellables or tokens to pass around and store
+- No irreversible memory leaks, since orphaned observations can always be flushed out via `ObservationService.removeAbandonedObservations()`.
 - Ability to pull current update from observable
 - Use `<-` operator to directly set variable values
 - Recieve old *and* new value from variables